 My eyes became tidal pools of tears…for the girl I had been, for the young woman who had cast her pearls before swine, for the scars I still carried.
 I felt like my entire body would become saltwater and that I could just merge with the sea, becoming nothing and everything all at once…drifting somewhere far beyond the ninth wave.

 My beloved became my fortress, holding space for me while I healed physically and emotionally.
-This is what a consciously awake man does for a woman he loves.
+This is what a conscious man does for a woman he loves.
 He shelters her until the wounds heal, however long it takes.
 Such men are rare, and should you find one, I humbly suggest that you love him fiercely, with your whole heart, and with every fiber of your being—and he will return it back to you immeasurably.

 The final phase of my healing culminated with the Rite of the Womb, the 13th Rite of the Munay-Ki.
 It is a sacred lineage passed from woman to woman, a reminder of the truth that has been there within the core of our being all along: The womb is not a place to store fear and pain.
 The womb is to create and give birth to life.